IntentArchitect/Docs/articles/application-development/code-weaving-and-generation/about-code-management/about-code-management.md

 ---
-uid: references.code-management
+uid: application-development.code-weaving-and-generation.code-management
 ---
-# Code management
+# About Code management

 Code-automation as used in the software industry has two flavours: once-off (scaffolding) and continuous.
 Both have their place, but come with trade-offs and compromises in customizability and control.